Defer a Work Order

 Operations that are not performed (status lower than 89) with connected material are copied from the original work order to the new work request.

-If you selected to redo performed work during the deferral, closed operations (status 90) with connected material are also copied to the new work request.
+If you select to redo performed work during the deferral, closed operations (status 90) with connected material are also copied to the new work request.

 • Connected MCO

-If the work order was connected to a maintenance customer order (MCO) and if 'Keep ref order' is not selected on the deferral panel, the MCO line status is set to 40 if there are reported material or labor transactions in 'Maint CO.
+If the work order is connected to a maintenance customer order (MCO) and if 'Keep ref order' is not selected on the deferral panel, the MCO line status is set to 40 when material or labor transactions are reported in 'Maint CO.
 Check Preliminary Invoice Spec' (COS170).
-If no transactions are reported the status is set to 90.
+If no transactions are reported, the status is set to 90.

 The reference on the work order to the MCO in the 'Reference order' field is cleared on the new work request.